bersling/sveltepuzzle/AWESOME.md

 - Also check out [./src/app.html](./src/app.html) and [./src/styles/app.scss](./src/styles/app.scss).
 They also include some essential code for making it feel like an app on mobile.
 - If you're coming from web development, learning that you cannot immediately redeploy when you have a bug, but first need to wait for approval from Apple or Google is something you have to get used to.
 - On iOS, make sure that your app doesn't overlap with things like Battery Charging Status.
 You can achieve this with (https://developer.mozilla.org/en-US/docs/Web/CSS/env)
+- The [./build-and-deploy.sh](./build-and-deploy.sh) is something I've used for years.
+It looks like many devs in the hackathon struggled to host their projects.
+I usually use AWS Cloudfront for hosting, if you have some experience with AWS, this is certainly a good solution to host static pages, like for example those built with Svelte Kit SSG!